chrisparnin/articles/posts/autoemail.md

 #### automark.VisualStudio/Util/Zip.cs

 This is a helper class using `ZipPackage` in .NET 4.0 to zip files.
-There are better options (`ZipFile`) if you only have to support .NET 4.5.
+There are better options (`ZipFile`) if you only have to support .NET 4.5. **No third party** dependencies!

      using System.IO;
      using System.IO.Packaging;